mattdabit/bank-marketing/README.md

 <img src="images/month_acceptance_ratio.png"/>

 Timing seems to be an important factor in these campaigns.
-In particular, March, December, September and October all had high acceptance rates.
+In particular, March, December, September, and October all had high acceptance rates.
 We may be able to leverage this as a business to reduce costs during slow months.
 This somewhat differs from the paper